Empirical Research at the Rogers College of Law

 - Bureau of Labor Statistics (BLS)—Monthly and quarterly employment & unemployment data and projections, economic indicators and more.

 - Statistical Universe—This database from Proquest has economics and labor and employment statistics in addition to population and other info for the US and internationally.
 This is a subscription owned by UA Main Library so access requires being on site or logging in with UA NetID.
-Note: from the dropdown menu on the main screen you can also access Congressional Universe, a database containing federal legislative history information.
-Congressional is paid for by the Law Library.
+Note: from the dropdown menu on the main screen you can also access Proquest Legislative Insight, a database containing federal legislative history information.

 - Federal Reserve Bank of New York—Publishes original research and produces many statistical reports on the economy, housing, and financial markets.
 One can sign up for their newsletter, which provides links to new reports.